ice1000/website/dtt-dev/subst.typ

 In this chapter, we have postulated the basic structures needed for a well-behaved _substitution calculus_, aka a _dependent type theory_, which will be used as the foundational framework for the rest of the development.

+As a side remark, an alternative to presuppositions @def_presup is to use rules like these:
+$ (Γ ⊢ a : A)/(Γ ⊢ A) $
+It is up to preference and formalism to choose between the two styles.
+We use presuppositions to avoid proving a reason to use the above style.